How to Clean Walls to Remove Scuffs and Stains

-Glossy or Semigloss Finishes: These paints are highly durable, so they’re most commonly used in high-traffic areas like the kitchen and bathroom.
-It is OK to use a mild degreaser on glossy kitchen backsplashes or vanity doors.
+Because these paints are highly durable, they're most commonly used in high-traffic areas like the kitchen and bathroom.
+It's OK to use a mild degreaser on glossy kitchen backsplashes or vanity doors.
 Although glossy and semigloss paint is durable, it will still scratch, so always use a soft sponge when cleaning walls.

 How to Clean Walls with Latex Paint

 The best way to wash walls painted with latex paint is to use warm water and a nonabrasive all-purpose cleaner.
 Dip a clean sponge in the water, then wring it dry.
 Gently rub the wall.
-Pay special attention to areas that get touched often—such as around doorknobs and light switches.
+Pay special attention to areas that get touched often, such as around doorknobs and light switches.
 Rinse with a second sponge and clear water.
 Take care not to wet areas around outlets, light switches, telephone jacks, and other electrical connections.
-When scrubbing those spots becomes necessary, turn off electricity at the circuit breaker box.
+If scrubbing those spots is necessary, turn off electricity at the circuit breaker box.

 For stubborn spots, such as fingerprints, newspaper smudges, or scuffs, make a paste of baking soda and water and rub the area with a nonabrasive pad.
 If cleaner (or white vinegar and water) doesn't remove the grime or stain on painted woodwork, wipe the woodwork with a rag dampened with rubbing alcohol.

 How to Clean Walls with Oil-Based Paint

-Wash walls painted with oil-based paint in the same manner, substituting detergent solution (see below) for the cleaner or white vinegar mixture.
+Wash walls painted with oil-based paint in the same manner, substituting a detergent solution (see recipe below) for the cleaner or white vinegar mixture.
 Wring the sponge or cloth until only slightly damp.
 Texture-painted walls, such as those with a troweled finish, can be dust catchers and might require deeper cleaning.
 Add 1 ounce of borax to each pint of water to clean the wall.

 How to Make All-Purpose Cleaner for Wall Stains

-For heavy-duty painted wall stains, you might need more than a little water to remedy the situation.
+To clean heavy-duty wall stains, you might need more than a little water to remedy the situation.
 This all-purpose detergent can be used for oil-based painted walls.
 Adjust the recipe as needed for the size of your wall or stain.

 - Stir 1 teaspoon of liquid dish detergent into a quart of warm water.

 - Add 1/4 tsp. of white vinegar.